Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Abacavir requires dosage adjustment in hepatic insufficiency.

-Do not use fixed-dose combinations such as Trizivir and Epzicom or their generic equivalents in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.
+Do not use fixed-dose combinations such as Trizivir, Epzicom, or Trimeq, the fixed-dose comibation's generic equivalents, in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.

-Do not use Trizivir and Epzicom or their generic equivalents in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).
+Do not use Trizivir, Epzicom, and Trimeq or the fixed- generic combination's equivalents in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).

 Abacavir does not inhibit, nor is it metabolized by, hepatic cytochrome P (CYP) 450 enzymes.
 Therefore, it does not cause changes in clearance of agents metabolized through these pathways, such as protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (see more information in Drug Interaction section below under Pediatric Use).

 Through interference with alcohol dehydrogenase and glucuronyl transferase, alcohol increases abacavir levels by 41%.